saibotsivad/symlink-versions/README.md

 Suppose you have a folder with the files `file1.txt` and `file2.txt`.
 After running the process the first time, you'll have a folder that contains both files.

-Now change the file `file1.txt`, and after running the process again you'll have a folder that contains the modified file `file1.txt`, and a symlink `file2.txt` that links to the first version's folder.
+Next, change the file `file1.txt`, and after running the process again you'll have a folder that contains the modified file `file1.txt`, and a symlink `file2.txt` that links to the first version's folder.

+Finally, inside your backup folder you have two version folders, one with two real files, and one with a real file and a symlink to the original file.

 ## license